AMIE interns grow with USACE in Europe

 |0

-This work, AMIE interns grow with USACE in Europe [Image 3 of 3], by Christopher Gardner, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMIE interns grow with USACE in Europe, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.